Best 38 Special Ammo For Target Practice Precision Shooting

 For more ammo options, don't forget to check our Remington 38 Special ammo page.

-While a .38 Special can travel more than a mile if fired at or around a 45-degree angle, its real-world effectiveness is much less than that.
-For defensive use, most people will find that the effective range of a .38 Special is about 50 yards.
+A .38 Special can travel more than 1 mile if fired at or around a 45-degree angle.
+Its real-world effectiveness is much shorter.
+For defensive use, the effective range of a .38 Special is about 50 yards.
+Beyond that range, it's unlikely to produce the "desired result" (in this case, neutralizing an enemy).

 Then again, you have some people like Jerry Miculek who can get hits with a snub-nose .38 Special at 200 yards…fired upside down.